Getters and Setters in Swift

 }

-In this example, the area property of the Circle struct is a computed property that calculates the area of the circle based on its radius.
-Whenever the area property is accessed, the getter block is executed to compute and return the area value.
+struct is a computed property that calculates the area of the circle based on its radius.
+Whenever the area

-Custom Getters and Setters:
+Custom Getters and Setters

 Computed properties can have custom getters and setters, allowing developers to define custom behavior for property access and assignment.
 The getter block is responsible for computing and returning the property's value, while the setter block is invoked when the property is assigned a new value.
 Developers can leverage custom getters and setters to implement validation logic, perform side effects, or synchronize property values with other parts of the code.

-Example with Custom Getter and Setter:
+Code with Custom Getter and Setter

 struct Temperature {